Skip to main content

 Classification

-Classification involves assigning categories to observations.
+Classification assigns a category to new data based on past examples.
 This is useful for predicting discrete outcomes such as customer churn, cancer diagnosis, or wine type.

 • Observations